go-gitea/gitea/docs/content/doc/usage/linked-references.en-us.md

 * **Closing**: close, closes, closed, fix, fixes, fixed, resolve, resolves, resolved
 * **Reopening**: reopen, reopens, reopened

+## Time tracking in Pull Requests and Commit Messages

+When commit or merging of pull request results in automatic closing of issue it is possible to also add spent time resolving this issue through commit message.

+To specify spent time on resolving issue you need to specify time in format `@<number><time-unit>` after issue number.
+In one commit message you can specify multiple fixed issues and spent time for each of them.

+Supported time units (`<time-unit>`):

+* `m` - minutes
+* `h` - hours
+* `d` - days (equals to 8 hours)
+* `w` - weeks (equals to 5 days)
+* `mo` - months (equals to 4 weeks)

+Numbers to specify time (`<number>`) can be also decimal numbers, ex. `@1.5h` would result in one and half hours.
+Multiple time units can be combined, ex. `@1h10m` would mean 1 hour and 10 minutes.

+Example of commit message:

+> Fixed #123 spent @1h, refs #102, fixes #124 @1.5h

+This would result in 1 hour added to issue #123 and 1 and half hours added to issue #124.

 ## External Trackers

 Gitea supports the use of external issue trackers, and references to issues